 There are several causes of a receding gumline, such as periodontal (gum) disease, tooth misalignment, or grinding and clenching (bruxim).
 All of these conditions can ultimately change the look and health of your smile.
 A receding gumline also puts your teeth at risk for other conditions, as the roots of the teeth become more exposed.
-Dr. Tuan (Anthony) Ly of Made Ya Smile reduces your future risk of decay by offering gum grafting procedures at his clinic in Missouri City, TX.
+At Made Ya Smile, our dentist can reduce your future risk of decay by offering gum grafting procedures at our clinic in Missouri City, TX.
 Gum grafting, also called gingival recession treatment, takes tissue from another area of your mouth to replenish the gum tissue.
 This helps reshape your gumline and eliminates the "long" appearance of the teeth.
 By covering the tooth roots, you can also return your gums back to health.
 If gum recession is affecting your smile, contact the team at Made Ya Smile to see if gum grafting is the right option for you.

 Gum disease is usually the source of a receding gumline, but this condition can also be caused by genetics, teeth grinding, misalignment, oral piercings, or an aggressive brushing or flossing technique at home.
 Unfortunately, this impacts your smile, causing discoloration at the gumline and giving your teeth a longer appearance.
 Patients with a receding gumline may also notice a sensitivity to temperature when they consume certain foods and beverages.
-A custom consultation with Dr. Ly can help our team determine the best way to care for your teeth.
-In most cases, a gum grafting procedure can protect your tooth roots from damage and help your smile look and feel great.
+A custom consultation with our dentist can help determine the best way to care for your teeth.
+In cases of gum recession, a gum grafting procedure could protect your tooth roots from damage and help your smile look and feel great.

 • Connective Tissue Graft: This tissue is taken from the roof of the mouth, beneath the top layer of skin.
 This is one of the most common sources for gum tissue.